Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 Adding images to headers and footers

-To insert an image into the header or footer, add HTML to the Header or Footer section of the PDF Layout screen.
+To insert an image into the header or footer, add HTML to the Header or Footer fields of the PDF Layout.

 The following example uses an HTML img element with src attribute to add an image to the left of the header.
 The src attribute refers to an image attached to a Confluence page.
 The image element is usually placed within a div element container.